bratislava/bratislava.sk/README.md

 ---

-🐳 `docker-compose.yml` - if you need to quickly setup postgres instance, run `docker-compose up` in this directory (you need docker installed)
+🐳 `docker-compose.yml` - if you need to quickly setup postgres instance, run `docker compose up` in this directory (you need docker installed)